Knowledgebase (2328)

 Code Snippet:

-Step 1: Create an object of Presentation class.
+Step 1: Initialize an instance of Presentation class.
+Load a sample PowerPoint document to it.

 Full Code: